elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-you-calculate-the-number-of-drops-per-minute-for-an-iv-infusion.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    Learn how to calculate the number of drops per minute for IV infusion using the volume of infusion, drop factor, and infusion time.
+    This content explains how to calculate the number of drops per minute for an IV infusion, detailing the formula, steps, and importance of accurate calculations in patient care.
   page_keywords: >-
-    IV infusion, drops per minute, calculation, volume of infusion, drop factor, drip set, formula, patient safety, medication administration
+    IV infusion, drops per minute, calculate IV rate, drop factor, infusion volume, IV drip set, medical calculations, patient care, fluid administration, nursing procedure
 author: QuickTakes
 question: >-
     How do you calculate the number of drops per minute for an IV infusion?